 Washington College offers a Maryland State approved teacher education program that leads to teaching certification in grades 1st through 6th.
 One of the hallmarks of Washington College is our small and intimate residential community, which strives to develop each individual’s unique strengths.

 Most future elementary teachers choose to major in Human Development but they are free to concentrate on their special interest areas by combining their professional preparation with a self-selected major and/or minor.
-Popular choices are: Humanities and American Studies, both interdisciplinary majors, Psychology, Sociology, Anthropology, Environmental Science, and Modern Languages, such as Spanish or French.
+Popular choices are: Psychology, Sociology, Anthropology, History, and Modern Languages, such as Spanish or French.
 Some students design their own majors.
 Students complete a two-semester 100 days teaching internship during the senior year.

 Cooperative learning activities are an important part of our on-campus instruction.
 Throughout their relationship with the Education Department, our students will work closely together to master content material and to learn to share their knowledge with their peers and future students.
 They will learn a variety of strategies to meet diverse learning styles and the needs of the students they will teach.
 Students also will become proficient with technology in their class work and in their field experiences.